top of page

 1. Use your digital alias to post in the comments below.

-2. Identify which video/lyrical poem you intend write about.
+2. Identify which poem you intend write about.
 Comment on one or more of the Postmodernist elements above.
 Identify yourself by your alias, identify the text or detail you intend to discuss, then offer your comment.

 3. Add your reaction to the work, including applications of the messages to your own experience (do not be too specific if it is a personal anecdote - again, privacy) other works that this reminds you of (use hyperlinks here), and how they compare/contrast.